innovate-invent/innovate-invent.github.io/_posts/2021-02-11-Galaxy-tips.md

 ## Intro to collections

-One of the most potent features of Galaxies workflow functionality is its concept of a dataset collection (list).
-The concept of a list of datasets is not particularly revolutionary, but Galaxies behavior when working with them is.
+One of the most potent features of Galaxy's workflow functionality is its concept of a dataset collection (list).
+The concept of a list of datasets is not particularly revolutionary, but Galaxy's behavior when working with them is.
 The mundane use is for tools to require a collection of datasets to operate on.
 This requirement is specified in the tools wrapper and Galaxy ensures that the tool gets what it wants.
 Galaxy extends this to allow describing collections of pairs of datasets (list:pair) which is tremendously important when a tool wants to operate on pairs of related datasets